j0achim/Goal-Oriented-Action-Planner/README.md

 end)
 ```

-The following serves as documentation being overly explicit.
+The following examples serves as documentation thus being overly explicit.

 In the following example this is a goal where we want to kill a player, the goal will scan for a target on every tick.
 If we have a target it check the distance between the NPC and player and clears target if the range is above 50 studs.